Error Typeerror: Cannot Read Property 'token' of Undefined

 Hither'southward the stack trace for this fault, with the only of import lines highlighted:

-TypeError: Cannot read property 'map' of undefined at App (App.js:9) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.evolution.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.evolution.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.evolution.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.development.js:15293) at renderRootSync (react-dom.development.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.development.js:14770) at updateContainer (react-dom.development.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.evolution.js:17609) at Object.render (react-dom.evolution.js:17672) at evaluate (index.js:7) at z (eval.js:42) at Thousand.evaluate (transpiled-module.js:692) at be.evaluateTranspiledModule (managing director.js:286) at exist.evaluateModule (manager.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.e. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25)
+TypeError: Cannot read property 'map' of undefined at App (App.js:9) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.evolution.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.evolution.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.evolution.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.development.js:15293) at renderRootSync (react-dom.development.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.development.js:14770) at updateContainer (react-dom.development.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.evolution.js:17609) at Object.render (react-dom.evolution.js:17672) at evaluate (index.js:7) at z (eval.js:42) at Thousand.evaluate (transpiled-module.js:692) at be.evaluateTranspiledModule (managing director.js:286) at exist.evaluateModule (manager.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.e. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25) I wasn't kidding when I said y'all could ignore almost of it!
+The commencement 2 lines are all nosotros intendance almost here.

 The first line is the error message, and every line subsequently that spells out the unwound stack of function calls that led to it.